 We can now add our own custom styling to the page.
 I added the Bootstrap CDN, along with jQuery to style my page.

-Adding some bootstrap class information like container and col-md-9 for the results helps me quickly style the page for adding on facets.
 There are two different types of facets that Mindbreeze offers: FilteredFacets and FilteredFacet.
 FilteredFacets allow for the configuration page in the Management Center to control what facets are displayed on the page.
 FilteredFacet allows developers to manually add the desired facets individually.
 For this demonstration, I will be manually adding a facet using FilteredFacet.
 This is shown below with the addition of the facet for author.

-We can see that I now have the author field as a configured value.
-There are more configurations offered like changing the template of the results in the filter or HTML tags, allowing user input, and modifying the title label.
-Information on these options can be found here: Mindbreeze Filtered Facet Widget.
 Now we will add the search form onto the page.
 This will allow suggestions to show up when a user is typing a query.
 You can add additional parameters to the input tag to tell Mindbreeze which data sources to run suggestions against like popular searches, recent searches, and document properties.
 This documentation is available here: Mindbreeze Suggestions.
-We’ll style the suggestions in the next section.

 Now we want to add pagination or infinite scrolling to allow the loading of more results.
 For this example, I will use paging via the Mindbreeze pages tempalte.
 This will allow page numbers to display in list format and Mindbreeze will be able to handle the paging actions for us.